 Dropping the optional comprehensive insurance coverage on your older automobile may sound like a good way to save a few bucks.
-But if you live in a storm-prone region, you might want to reconsider.
+But you might want to reconsider if you live in a storm-prone region.

-If your car is damaged or destroyed in a storm, you’ll be footing the bill for its repair or replacement at a time when the cost of a buying another car has gone through the roof.
+If your car is damaged or destroyed in a storm, you’ll be footing the bill for its repair or replacement when the cost of buying another car has gone through the roof.
 That’s because severe storms total thousands — sometimes hundreds of thousands — of cars.

 While giving up comprehensive coverage will lower your car insurance rates, you need to ask yourself whether you have the financial ability to buy a replacement car.